Omega596/HMCL-PE-User-Manual/time-to-play/hmcl-pe-control-layout-pattern/in-game-control-layout-pattern.md

 **Switch touch mode:**Click to switch to building/attack mode

-**Open/Close gro:**Click to Open/Close gro,The view angle will rotate as you move your phone...VR?
+**Open/Close gyroscope:**Click to Open/Close gyroscope, The view angle will rotate as you move your phone...
+Will it be technically be VR?

-**Enable/Disable left half screen touch:**Click to Enable/Disable left half screen touch,You can't shake the view by touching the left half of the screen
+**Enable/Disable left half screen touch:**Click to Enable/Disable left half screen touch, You can't shake the view by touching the left half of the screen

 **Open text input box:**Click to Open your input pop-up window